MakeSchool-Tutorials/web-7-react-redux-tetris-app/P08-Actions-and-Reducers/content.md

 1. Building a timer system
 1. Implementing Game Over and Restart

 The game will use Redux to store the state of the application.
 The game board, the next block, whether the game is playing or paused, and the game score are all part of the application state.

-The game will respond to a range of actions that we need to define.
-Actions will be handled by various components, but this won't effect how we define actions since React-Redux will connect actions to any component.
+The game will respond to a range of actions that you need to define.
+Actions will be handled by various components, but this won't effect how you define actions since React-Redux will connect actions to any component.

 # Overview of Game Actions